noiseprotocol/noise_spec/noise.md

 Thanks to Tom Ritter and Karthikeyan Bhargavan for editorial feedback.

-Moxie Marlinspike, Hugo Krawzcyk, Samuel Neves, Christian Winnerlein, J.P.
+Moxie Marlinspike, Hugo Krawczyk, Samuel Neves, Christian Winnerlein, J.P.
 Aumasson, and Jason Donenfeld provided helpful input and feedback on the key derivation design.